k7f/ascesis/spec/parser-implementation.md

 c_rule = node_list "<-" polynomial ;
 ```

-This structural rule specifies a cause `polynomial` for all nodes in
+This rule specifies a cause `polynomial` for all nodes in the
-the `node_list`.
+`node_list`.
 A cause-only rule generates

   - set _R_ of receiving ports, one port for each node in the
     `node_list`,